- Having a plan can help you beat your fear of stock market drops and help you stay invested.

-Imagine if you had invested in technology stocks a decade ago.
+Imagine if you had invested in the stock market a decade ago.
 You'd be pretty happy about your decision by now—but only if you had hung on through significant market drops and volatility.

 Stock markets often get rattled when the outcome of major events seems cloudy or unexpected—and sometimes volatility appears for seemingly no reason at all.
 The bad news is that this is bound to happen.
 The good news: If you have a long time to stay invested, and you are invested in a diversified asset mix that reflects your time horizon, financial situation, and risk tolerance, you can ride it out.

-Ignoring the stock market noise and sticking with your investments isn't easy.
+Ignoring the stock market noise and sticking with a long-term investment plan isn't easy.
 In fact, the human brain is hardwired to be wary of uncertainty.
-But while that might have helped early humans, it's a risky instinct for investors.
+But while that might have helped early humans, it’s a risky instinct for investors.
 Bailing out of the market when volatility hits can throttle long-term returns.
-In most cases, it's better to hold your ground.
+In most cases, it’s better to hold your ground.

 Consider what happened in 2015.
-If you are like many investors, you were probably most fearful at the market bottoms around August 25, 2015, and February 11, 2016.
-But if you had sold in August, you would have locked in the 10% loss in the S&P 500® Index and would not have participated in the subsequent 13% gain over the next two months.
+If you are like many investors, you were probably most fearful at the US stock market bottoms around August 25, 2015, and February 11, 2016.
+But if you had sold in August 2015, you would have locked in the 10% loss in the S&P 500® Index and would not have participated in the subsequent 13% gain over the next 2 months.
 Historically, the market has tended to recover from declines.

-So the next time stocks fall and your stomach sinks, consider these four strategies to stay calm and focused on the overall goal—getting your money to grow over the long term.
+So the next time stocks fall and your stomach sinks, consider these 4 strategies to stay calm and focused on the overall goal—getting your money to grow over the long term.

 Don't stop investing

-No one runs away when prices go down at the grocery store: When there's a sale on Ring Dings, you stock up if you love them.
+No one runs away when prices go down at the grocery store: When there's a sale on your favorite yogurt, you stock up if you love them.
 Investments can be similar.
 If you liked an investment enough to buy it in the first place—and you still feel that way—a down market gives you the opportunity to potentially buy more of it at a lower price.

 Sure, it can be tempting to think you can avoid stock market volatility by selling your investments and buying them back when things settle down.
 But it can be very difficult to pinpoint market bottoms or tops.
 Things can change fast, and missing part of a rebound could have you buying back your investments at a higher price than when you sold them.
 That would be selling low and buying high.
 Remember that you want to do the opposite.